 Graduates will be well prepared for a career in clinical practice in a complementary and alternative medicine practice (CAM); health and wellness consultant; sport’s nutrition consultant; or a career in the natural products industry.
 This degree program provides a strong foundation in nutrition and the basic sciences, as well as coursework in current, relevant topics such as Complementary & Alternative Medicine, Nutraceuticals, and Vitamins & Minerals, Integrative Nutrition for women, Essential Oils, and elective coursework in such diverse areas as Herbs & Body Systems and Integrated Personal Training.

 Students may transfer credits earned through other colleges or universities accredited by an accrediting agency recognized by the Secretary of the U.S. Department of Education or the Council for Higher Education Accreditation (CHEA); or international equivalent; subject to administrative approval.
-A maximum of 95 credits may be transferred into the Bachelor of Science degree program.
-Of those 95 credits, no more than 32 credits will be awarded for prior learning experience and/or credit by examination.
+A maximum of 90 credits may be transferred into the Bachelor of Science degree program.
+Of those 90 credits, no more than 30 credits will be awarded for credit by examination.

 Upon completion of the Bachelor of Science in Integrative Nutrition degree program, the graduate will be able to:

 - Demonstrate problem solving, critical thinking, and communication skills to course work in the health sciences and nutrition.

 - Apply principles and concepts from the biological, behavioral, and social sciences into decision making in the health sciences and nutrition.